-Emerson Valley School has a zero tolerance policy on physical or verbal abusive behaviour and children failing to adhere to this will be immediately moved down to the thunder cloud and will consequently miss 15 minutes of social time during break and lunchtimes.
+Merevalley Federation has a zero tolerance policy on physical or verbal abusive behaviour and children failing to adhere to this will be immediately moved down to the thunder cloud and will consequently miss 15 minutes of social time during break and lunchtimes.
 A phone call home will be made by a member of staff to parents of children moved down to the thunder cloud to explain what has happened and the consequence of this behaviour.
 The child will be notified that they are receiving a red slip.
 An electronic log of this behaviour will be made by the member of staff dealing with the incident, unless otherwise agreed that another member of staff will do this.
-It is at the discretion of the Learning Mentors, or the member of staff dealing with the behaviour, if children displaying these behaviours need to be spoken to by a member of the Senior Leadership Team.
+Following a discussion between the staff member and SLT, a decision will be made as to whether a member of the SLT needs to have a conversation with the child.

-Emerson Valley School staff aim to support children that get moved down to the clouds on their journey back to the sun during the day.
+Merevalley Federation staff aim to support children that get moved down to the clouds on their journey back to the Sun during the day.
+This is following the restorative conversation.
 Use of praise and recognition of appropriate behaviour encourages children to improve their behaviour so that this can happen.